HenryCook/vagrant-kubernetes/README.md

 May 19 14:57:49 master kubelet[9406]: I0519 14:57:49.869757    9406 kubelet_network.go:326] Setting Pod CIDR:  -> 10.100.0.0/24
 ```

-You can then use `kubectl` to have a play with the `kube-apiserver`
+You can then use `kubectl` to have a play with the `kube-apiserver`.

 ```
 kubectl get pods --all-namespaces